Jacob-Ritchey/AIM/README.md

 The core AIM operations — bit-plane sweep, bit-clear, remap, and the rANS encode/decode loop — are branchless, fixed-depth, and operate on independent byte elements, making them amenable to SIMD vectorisation.
 Existing AVX-512 primitives (VGATHER, VPERMB, VPSHUFB) cover the stride-gather and remap patterns directly.
 A SIMD-accelerated C implementation and formal throughput analysis are left for future work.

 ---

 ## Stability and Compatibility

 > **This is a research toolkit in active development.
 It is not an archival format or a production codec.**

 ### What this means in practice

-**Wire format stability:** The AIM4 wire format is documented in `AIM_Specification` and has been stable since v16.
-Files encoded with v16 decode correctly with v16-compatible decoders.
+**Wire format stability:** The AIM3 wire format is documented in `AIM_Specification` and has been stable since v16.
+Files encoded with v16-compatible implementations decode correctly with current decoders.
 However, format revisions may occur as the algorithm develops. **Do not use AIM as an archival format for data you cannot recover from the original source.**

-**Implementation stability:** The C implementation (`aim_v33.c` as of this writing) is iterative research code.
+**Implementation stability:** The C implementation is iterative research code.
 Memory behaviour, performance characteristics, and edge-case handling are actively improving.
 Breaking changes may occur between versions without deprecation notice.

-**Memory safety:** The `--disk` mode encoder has been extensively profiled and corrected through v25–v33 to bound peak RAM usage to approximately 2× the input file size.
-However, residual edge cases may exist.
-Monitor system memory during encoding of large files and ensure adequate free RAM before starting.

 **Correctness verification:** Every encode/decode roundtrip is SHA-256 verified by the decoder.
 If the decoder reports a hash mismatch, the output is corrupt and should be discarded.
 Never trust an AIM-encoded file without running the decoder to verify it.